UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

 In the future, we will introduce the same 2 factor authentication (2FA) system as used on our other HPC machines.
 But for now, you cannot connect directly from your local machine.
-Instead you have to __first connect to Betzy, Fram or Saga and then further to Olivia__.
+Instead you have to __first connect to Betzy or Saga and then further to Olivia__.

 Replace `<username>` with your registered username: